Divisibility of binomial coefficients and generation of alternating groups: Introduction

 We found that similar conditions had been examined earlier.
+The general problem of generation by elements selected from fixed conjugacy classes has been more broadly studied under the name of ``invariable generation''.
+See for example \cite{Detomi/Lucchini:2015,Dixon:1992,Eberhard/Ford/Green:2015UNP,Kantor/Lubotzky/Shalev:2011}.
 Dolfi, Guralnick, Herzog and Praeger first ask Question~\ref{que:MainQPPGen} in \cite[Section 6]{Dolfi/Guralnick/Herzog/Praeger:2012}.
 These authors conjecture that the analogue of Condition~(\ref{enu:PrimeConjGenCond}) holds for all but finitely many simple groups of Lie type, but point out that the corresponding statement for alternating groups occasionally fails.

 Condition~(\ref{enu:PPOverSylConjGenCond}) interpolates naturally between Conditions~(\ref{enu:UnivGenCond}) and (\ref{enu:PPConjGenCond}).
 Although they do not ask Question~\ref{que:MainQPPOverSyl}, Damian and Lucchini show in \cite{Damian/Lucchini:2007} that an analogue of Condition~(\ref{enu:PPOverSylConjGenCond}) holds for many sporadic simple groups and groups of Lie type.
 Indeed, they show that many simple groups are generated by a Sylow $2$-subgroup $P$ together with any element of a certain conjugacy class consisting of elements of prime order.